nidhigurukumar/nidhigurukumar/README.md

 - Cloud-based inference pipelines and deployment-ready ML services on AWS and Azure.

 ## Experience
-## Data Analyst – Financial Operations Sept 2025 – Feb 2026
+## Data Analyst – Financial Operations
-KCC Capital Partners | Remote, United States
+KCC Capital Partners | Remote, United States | Sept 2025 – Feb 2026

 - Extracted and standardized raw investor, fund, and transaction records from source systems using SQL and Python, consolidating fragmented datasets into structured reporting tables used across the finance team.